-Because most operating grants come from individual donors, there is no one standard way to apply.
+Because most operating grants come from individual donors, there is no standard application.
 Each donor has its own applications and requirements, and not every business is eligible to apply.
 Some organizations offer an online application, but the application process for grants is so complex that it often requires professional assistance; many organizations hire professional grant proposal writers.

 Grants.gov offers information on grants and a handy search tool for finding a grant program that suits your mission.
-The Catalog of Federal Domestic Assistance (CFDA) is another resource you can use to find available grants, programs, and information about the nonprofit organizations and agencies sponsoring them.
-[Read related article: Top Small Business Grants of 2020]
+The SAM.gov Assistance Listings are another resource for finding available grants, programs, and information about the nonprofit organizations and agencies sponsoring them.

-A capital grant is a finite, time-limited grant with specific objectives.
-Capital grants, also known as capital funds, are generally granted for the express purpose of gaining capital.
-Here are some examples of this capital:
+A capital grant is a finite, time-limited subsidy with specific objectives.
+Also known as capital funds, capital grants are generally issued for the express purpose of gaining capital.
+Here are some examples of capital grant usage:

-Capital grants are often part of a larger, phased capital campaign, so you should not rely on a capital grant to fund all of your capital needs.
+Capital grants are often part of a more extensive, phased capital campaign, so you shouldn’t rely on a capital grant to fund your working capital needs.

 “A capital grant will provide a short-term fund for a long-term need,” said Jared Weitz, CEO and founder of United Capital Source.
 “Capital grants are widely advantageous for businesses looking to acquire materials or tangible assets.”

-Capital grants are a great way to purchase meaningful capital for your business without breaking the bank.
-However, you need to think carefully about how you will use your grant money and make sure you have a plan for getting further funding, as capital grants are not designed to stand alone in funding your business.
-[Read related article: What Government Loans Are Available to Entrepreneurs?]
+Capital grants are a great way to obtain meaningful capital for your business without breaking the bank.
+However, you need to think carefully about how you will use your grant money and ensure you have a plan for getting additional funding, as capital grants are not designed to completely fund your business.

-Operational and capital grants serve two very different functions.
-Operational grants provide money for covering daily overhead costs, while capital grants provide money for capital purchases such as furniture or buildings.
-To decide which grant is right for you, you will need to look at what your business needs and determine whether you have the means to get the funding for it on your own.
+Operational and capital grants serve two very different functions: operational grants provide money for covering daily overhead costs, while capital grants provide money for capital purchases – such as furniture or buildings.
+To decide which grant is right for you, you’ll need to look at your business needs and determine whether you have the means to get the funding for it on your own.

-The decision to apply for a grant is not one to take lightly, as it is a difficult and laborious process that may cost you money.
-Before you go to the time and expense of applying, you should be sure it will be well worth it for your organization.
+The decision to apply for a grant is not one to take lightly.
+Obtaining a grant is a challenging and laborious process that may cost you money.
+Before you go through the time and expense of applying, you should be sure it will be well worth it for your organization.